sobebarali/useHely/apps/docs/src/content/docs/api/03-users.md

 **POST** `/api/users`

 Creates a new user within the hospital tenant.
+If the email already exists in the system (user works at another organization), they are automatically linked to this tenant without creating a duplicate account.

 ### Authentication